 Languages Offered: Rosetta Stone offers 24 languages, including Spanish (Spain and Latin America), French, Filipino, Irish, Greek, Korean, Hebrew, Portuguese, Hindi, Russian, Turkish, Vietnamese, and more.

-Pricing: They offer 3, 12-month, lifetime, and lifetime plus subscriptions.
-The cost ranges from $35.97 to $299, and they often give discounts, but their pricing is still steep.
+Pricing: They offer 3-, 12-, and lifetime subscriptions, as well as a lifetime plus subscription.
+The cost ranges from $35.97 to $299, and they often provide discounts; however, their pricing is still relatively steep.

-The gamification and user-friendliness are two positive points of the Clozemaster.
-This helps you learn new vocabulary in the context.
+The gamification and user-friendliness are two strengths of Clozemaster.
+This helps you learn new vocabulary in context.
 This is one of the best free language learning apps.

-They have diverse exercises where you fill in the missing information in the sentence.
+They offer diverse exercises in which you fill in missing information in sentences.
 You will understand how to use these words in varying scenarios.
 Gradually, you learn to write, read, and speak many things.

 They also have scoring points, a text-to-speech model, and many language pairings.
 You can comfortably track your progress on the Clozemaster app.

-Both Beginner and advanced-level students can use it to improve their skills further.
+Both beginner and advanced students can use it to improve their skills further.
 You can heighten your vocabulary amazingly.

 Pro: If you want to learn extra words and use them in sentences, how natives do it is impressive.

-You eventually pick up lots of vocabulary and how to form sentences for varied situations through contexts.
+You eventually pick up a lot of vocabulary and learn how to form sentences for various situations through context.
 You can also drill specific JLPT, TOPIK, and HSK levels.

-Cons: Clozemaster is not great if you’re at absolute zero levels or already have a good command of the language.
+Cons: Clozemaster isn’t great if you’re at absolute zero or already have a good command of the language.

-There aren’t many selections for distinct purposes, like business, food, and shopping.
-The audio lessons are insufficient and not high-quality.
+There aren’t many options for distinct purposes, such as business, food, and shopping.
+The audio lessons are insufficient and of low quality.

 Available on: Android, iOS, Web.

-Languages Offered: The platform offers over 50 languages, including less widespread ones like Danish, Icelandic, Romanian, and Welsh.
+Languages Offered: The platform supports over 50 languages, including less widely spoken ones such as Danish, Icelandic, Romanian, and Welsh.

 Pricing: Clozemaster is entirely free.
 However, the pro version costs $8 per month or $60 per year.
-The pro version covers advanced specialties like customizing gameplay, extra statistics, and identifying sentences for the future.
+The pro version includes advanced features such as customizing gameplay, accessing extra statistics, and identifying sentences for future use.

 50languages is one of those apps where you can pair whatever languages you wish to learn.
 This means you can receive instructions in your native language as long as they are available.